Blockchain-Powered-eSIM/eSIM-Wallet/README.md

 brew info --cask zulu17
 ```

-After you install the JDK, update your JAVA_HOME environment variable.
-If you used above steps, JDK will likely be at `/Library/Java/JavaVirtualMachines/zulu-17.jdk/Contents/Home`
+After installing the JDK, update the JAVA_HOME environment variable.
+Using above steps, JDK will likely be at `/Library/Java/JavaVirtualMachines/zulu-17.jdk/Contents/Home`

-If you have already installed JDK on your system, we recommend JDK 17.
-You may encounter problems using higher JDK versions.
-To make sure you are using the JDK version 17 update the `JAVA_HOME` and `PATH` variable to reflect the same.
+We recommend JDK 17 as higher JDK versions might cause some issues.
+To make sure JDK version 17 is used, update the `JAVA_HOME` and `PATH` variable to reflect the same.

 ```sh
 export JAVA_HOME=/Library/Java/JavaVirtualMachines/zulu-17.jdk/Contents/Home/